-In the case of a sale of Registered Warrants to the Issuer through the Electronic Platform, the sale price as determined in accordance with paragraph (a)(i) above of this Warrant Condition (11)bis shall be deposited in the specified account of the Warrant Holder as communicated by the Warrant Holder in the Electronic Sale Notice.
-The sum will be made available with value date three (3) Scheduled Trading Days after the actual sale date as determined in accordance with paragraph (a)(ii) above of this Warrant Condition (11)bis.
+In the case of a sale of Registered Warrants to the Issuer through the Electronic Platform, the sale price as determined in accordance with paragraph a(i) above of this Warrant Condition (11)bis shall be deposited in the specified account of the Warrant Holder as communicated by the Warrant Holder in the Electronic Sale c.
+Sale Risk

+Notice.
+The sum will be made available with value date three (3) Scheduled Trading Days after the actual sale date as determined in accordance with paragraph a(ii) above of this Warrant Condition (11)bis.